-Some good examples of these are SoftwareAdvice, GetApp, Capterra, Business News Daily.
+Some good examples of these are SoftwareAdvice, GetApp, Capterra, and Business News Daily.

 Go straight to those that know – Go straight to the horse’s mouth.
 In other words, ask the questions you need to be answered directly to the CRM outlets and producers.
 The top CRM software producers have dedicated customer experience teams who are usually more than willing to address your concerns factually and in an open manner.
 It’s also usually not in their best interests to sell the wrong solution to a potential customer.

-Ask a championed CRM user – If you know someone in a similar position to you, and who has already on-boarded a CRM system, their advice, and their warnings can be an invaluable source of recommendations.
+Ask a championed CRM user – If you know someone in a similar position to you and who has already onboarded a CRM system, their advice and warnings can be an invaluable source of recommendations.